 COUNSELLOR BASED IN ST LEONARDS, HASTINGS AND KINGS CROSS PROVIDING HOLISTIC THERAPY FOR TRAUMA, ANXIETY, IDENTITY

 Counselling aims to provide people with a safe and confidential space where they can explore difficulties and concerns, as well as desires and aspirations, with a qualified professional.
 It can often be easier to talk openly with someone outside of friends, colleagues and family because a more objective alliance can be formed between client and therapist.
-We can collaboratively determine what areas you wish to focus on, or allow the work to evolve naturally.
-Counselling is a co-created relationship and I work in a holistic way that respects your individual as well as community and intergenerational heritage and experience.
+We can determine together what areas you wish to focus on, or allow the work to evolve naturally.
+I work in a holistic way that respects your individual as well as community and intergenerational heritage and experience.

-Therapy can also be done online in addition to face to face sessions and also do online counselling using video based as well as audio and email or text/chat methods, and these can be a more flexible way of having therapy if you are unable to travel, maybe have a disability, are living in an isolated location or work outside of usual hours.
-I see clients for face to face sessions in St Leonards and in Kings Cross, London.
-I work primarily with trauma, which can be as a result of early attachment issues, abuse, medical interventions or loss, though there are endless ways in which trauma embeds its way into a life.
-I also work with issues to do with gender identity and oppression and the depressive states arising from negative experiences. and much of my work is from within the LGBTIQ+ Community but I work with gender issues very broadly.
-Ageing, illness, depression, anxiety and loss are also areas I am interested in working with.
+Therapy can also be done online in addition to face to face sessions.
+This can be a more flexible way of having therapy if you are unable to travel, maybe live with a disability, are living in an isolated location or work outside of usual hours.
+I work primarily with problems arising from trauma, which can be as a result of early attachment issues, abuse, medical interventions or loss, though there are endless ways in which trauma embeds its way into a life.
+I also work with issues to do with gender, identity and oppression and the depressive states arising from negative experiences. and much of my work is from within the LGBTIQ+ Community.

 Anxiety is twice as likely to affect women than men, whilst men are much more likely to commit suicide.
 Often people do not feel able to ask for help and seek counselling but it can offer a lifeline when things feel desperate.
-Like trauma work, I use a holistic approach utilising exploration of the individual's lifespan over time, imaginal work and personal empowerment which can help with anxiety and depression and can be a safe and containing way to work on these problems.
+I use a holistic approach utilising exploration of the individual's lifespan over time, imaginal work and different ways of developing personal empowerment, which can help with anxiety and depression and can be a safe and contained way to work on these problems.
 It can often be helpful to explore these issues from different perspectives and so challenge our own thinking patterns and ways of being in the world and with others.